CumulusNetworks/docs/content/cumulus-netq-45/More-Documents/NetQ-CLI-Reference-Manual/lcm.md

 - - -
 ## netq lcm detach credentials

 Detaches an access profile from a switch and restores the default profile.
+Obtain the hostname by running `netq lcm show switches`.

 ### Syntax